ejfuture/telecom-genai-demo/README.md

 This a work in progress.
 A demo that translates NL queries into GraphQL requests using local Ollama and ChromaDB vector database.

+The action: Come up with a demo/PoC that meets the following criteria.
+Read on for the details.

+**Problem Statement**
+Develop a GenAI-powered system that accurately translates natural language (NL) queries into GraphQL requests by dynamically retrieving the GraphQL schema and parameters.

+The solution must ensure that generated queries strictly adhere to the schema, preventing hallucinations by leveraging Retrieval-Augmented Generation (RAG) or structured context injection.

+**Challenges**
+1. How do we ensure that a GenAI system is only responding to the GraphQL operations that are validated and can be executed against the schema verses a non existing operation that does not exist in the ingested schema.
+For example if the schema does not contain "listUsers" and an attempt to call it is made, then it would be rejected.
+2. How do we avoid generating false positives and false negatives, hallucinations?
+3. What kind of chunking can help here?
+4. What Foundation models and why?

+**Deliverable**
+- Architectrure Diagram
+- Explanation of functionality
+- Develop a schema to go along with it
+- Example data

 **Architecture Diagram**
 ```
 [User NL Query] --> [Python App] --> [Ollama Local Model (LLaMA 3)]